percona/pmm-doc/docs/how-to/upgrade.md

 ### Package Manager

 The easiest way to manage the agent installation and updates is to rely on the operating system package manager.
-Use the [percona-release](https://docs.percona.com/percona-software-repositories/installing.html) package to handle access to Percona repositories.
+Use the [percona-release](https://docs.percona.com/percona-software-repositories/installing.html) package to help you install Percona software in general, and PMM Agent in particular.

 PMM Agent is available from the `tools` repository.
 To deploy a new version of the agent, you have the following options:
 - install the latest version if you are using a package manager